sunyinqi0508/AwesomePascal/README.md

 # BadassPascal2
-A super powerful PL/0 compiler and debugger written by C++.
-With Memory Leak(R) & Mass Coding :).
-Feel free to use and make contribute to it.
+A super powerful PL/0 compiler and debugger written with C++.
+With Memory Leak(R) & Mess Coding :).
+Feel free to use and welcome make contribute to it.